-Summarize the recommended management of Ludwig angina.
+Summarize the recommended treatment of Ludwig's angina.

-Review the pathophysiology of Ludwig angina.
+Review the pathophysiology of Ludwig's angina.

 Ludwig's angina usually originates as a dental infection of the second or third mandibular molars, including partially erupted third molars.
+The infection begins in the subgingival pocket and spreads to the musculature of the floor of the mouth.
+It progresses below the mylohyoid line, indicating that it has moved to the sublingual space.
+As the roots of the second and third mandibular molars lie below this line, infection of these teeth will predispose to Ludwig's angina.
 The infection spreads lingually rather than buccally because the lingual aspect of the tooth socket is thinner.
-The infection initially spreads to the sublingual space and progresses to the submandibular space.
+It initially spreads to the sublingual space and progresses to the submandibular space.

 History and Physical

-On examination, patients will usually have a fever with submental and submandibular swelling and tenderness, swelling to the floor of the mouth, elevation of the tongue, tenderness of the involved teeth, induration of the submental neck, edema in the upper part of the neck.
-The patient will not typically have lymphadenopathy.
+On examination, patients will usually have a fever with submental and submandibular swelling and tenderness.
+Swelling of the floor of the mouth, the elevation of the tongue, and tenderness of the involved teeth are oral signs of the infection.
+The induration of the submental neck and edema in the upper part of the neck are common extraoral findings, although the patient will not typically have lymphadenopathy.
 The presence of crepitus should raise suspicion for other pathologies, such as necrotizing fasciitis.

 Treatment / Management

 The prescription of intravenous steroids is controversial.
 Several case reports have shown a decrease in the need for airway management with the use of steroids.
 However, more studies are needed before it becomes a standard of care, and it is left to the judgment of the treating physician.
 The duration of the antibiotics is usually two weeks.
-WBC count and fever needs to be monitored closely.
+White blood cell count and fever need to be monitored closely.